whoisdsmith/VAULTSIDIAN/Blog/chapters/i-just-want-my-words-to-matter/2011-blog/the-letters-we'll-never-send.md

-# The letters we'll never send
+# The Letters We'll Never Send

 At this point in life I'm a 35 year old single father of 3 beautiful children.
 Currently trying to rebuild my life after a heartbreaking divorce and a meth addiction.
 There are so many reasons why I am where I am, some are simply because of misfortune and things out of my control but most were honestly my fault.